Samkth123/KTH-md/Execution/lecture 7/Lecture 7.md

 Volvo buys inbound logistics, then puts together in operations then in outbound logistics they give it to retailers and sales, then they do marketing and sales then service the cars
 Then you have things you do for all these things, you do procurement (buying the things), tech development you do in all, you then have human resource management where you recruit people and managethem, and lastly you have firm infrastructure like phones computer offices etc...

+inbound logistics är inte svårt - basically ask someone who works with it and they fix it operations is having everything going, so making the product, if you are getting the product then you dont do this ==outbound logistics== - can also outsource it, basically tell someone with warehouse to take it in then deliver it somewhere

+New Markets - New industry entries - Entry strategies (well documented in a book he will post in the modules) Called the ==Radio Model== WBMH
+Summary
+- entry strategies
+- entry barriers
+- gate openers